PROLOGUE

 THAT SUMMER OF 1964, my mother’s youngest brother, the one Mammaw called the black sheep of the family, flew the redeye from Beaumont, Texas, to the City of Angels sporting a worn three-piece suit and a thin black Mafia-mustache slicked with Brylcreem.

 He came to visit us once in Bisbee.
-A six-year-old fatherless child, fascinated by his southern draw and colorful language, I basked in his attention.
+A six-year-old fatherless child, fascinated by his southern drawl and colorful language, I basked in his attention.
 The last time I saw him, two years later, he came banging on our door late at night and placed a gun on our kitchen table.
-I remember Mammaw crying, Mother yelling, me and my little sister, Jeanne hiding under the bed, fearful threads dangling in my face.
+I remember Mammaw crying, Mother yelling, my little sister, Jeanne, and me hiding under the bed, fearful threads dangling in my face.

 He asked for a ride to the Hollywood Record Store to buy my sister a Porgy and Bess album as a graduation gift.
 Wanting to impress him, I said, “Sure, I go there all the time.”

-I fell in love with Sidney Portiere and the music that night Stuart, my high school sweetheart took me to the drive-in theater to see the film, Porgy and Bess inspired by Gershwin’s 1935 opera about racial injustice and addiction, a real-life drama still playing in American cities.
+I fell in love with Sidney Portiere and the music the night Stuart, my high school sweetheart, took me to the drive-in theater to see the film, Porgy and Bess, inspired by Gershwin’s 1935 opera about racial injustice and addiction, a real-life drama still playing in American cities.

 “Summertime’s my favorite,” I said, rummaging through record bins, softly singing Bess’s lullaby, the troubled mother with dreams for her newborn son.

 “Ya’ sing like a bird.”
 Uncle Wendell said.
-I wish I was a bird, I thought, I’d fly away, be free of trouble.
+I wish I were a bird, I thought, I’d fly away, be free of all my troubles.

 He flashed a wad of $100 bills at the cashier when buying the album.
 Like all the customers in line, I gaped at his fistful of money.
 I’d never seen anything larger than a $20 bill in my almost twenty years of living.

-“Oh yes,” I said bragged about buying Blue Haze, the Miles Davis classic jam with John Coltrane and Cannonball Adderley.
+“Oh yes!”
+I bragged about buying Blue Haze, the Miles Davis classic jam with John Coltrane and Cannonball Adderley.

 “I’m a big fan of the trumpet man,” he said.
 “How ’bout goin’ to ya’ digs and get’ in the groove?”